 Proper travel documentation is required at embarkation and throughout the cruise.
-Even though a guest has completed registration using Online Check-in, it is still the responsibility of the guest to present the required travel documents at the time of embarkation.
+Even though a guest has completed registration using Online Check-in, they are still required to present the necessary travel documents at the time of embarkation.
 Guests should check with their travel agent and/or government authority to determine the travel documents necessary for each port of call.
 Any guest without proper documents will not be allowed to board the vessel and no refund of the cruise fare will be issued.
 Carnival assumes no responsibility for advising guests of proper travel documentation.

 Domestic Cruises (including Canada) that do not include travel to Cuba

-For cruises that begin and/or end in a U.S port, the following WHTI-Compliant Documents are acceptable for cruise travel.
-These standard forms of documentation will enable the Department of Homeland Security to quickly and reliably identify a traveler.
+For cruises that begin and/or end in a U.S port (“closed-loop” cruises), the following WHTI-compliant documents are acceptable for cruise travel.
+These documents enable the Department of Homeland Security to quickly and reliably identify a traveler.
 If a picture I.D. is not affixed to the WHTI-compliant document, a picture I.D. is required (a valid, unexpired government-issued photo I.D. for all guests 16 years of age or older).
 If the cruise includes air travel to or from Canada, a valid, unexpired U.S. passport is required.

 State Enhanced Driver's License